Edison's Conquest of Mars: Aliens

 There are three type of aliens in the book.

 The Martians in this version are not like the squid-like Martians described in H. G. Wells's story.
 These Martians are more humanoid with arms, legs and an enormous head with projector-like eyes and bad looking faces.
 When they rise, they are 15 ft high.
 However this is only the male, for the species exhibits sexual dimorphism.
 To Earthlings, they appear unpleasant.
 The Martian women, however, are graceful and beautiful.

 The residents of Ceres are at war with the Martians.
 However, they are only mentioned, except for a female slave who is 40 feet tall.
-The 'Cerenites' are this height due to the reduced gravity of their world.
+The "Cerenites" are this height due to the reduced gravity of their world.

 When Edison's men land on the Moon, they discover that the Moon was, at one point, capable of supporting life.
 Only a giant footprint is seen, leaving the reader (and the characters) wondering what was once there.

 Legacy

 Serviss' first attempt at fiction, the book was published serially in the New York Journal.
 Serviss went on to write other science fiction stories, arguably making him the first American to write science fiction professionally.
 An early example of what would later be called space opera, Edison's Conquest of Mars was also a particularly literal "Edisonade".
-The book contains some notable "firsts" in science fiction: alien abductions, spacesuits (called "air-tight suits": see Spacesuits in fiction), aliens building the Pyramids, space battles, oxygen pills, asteroid mining and disintegrator rays.
+The book contains some notable "firsts" in science fiction: alien abductions, spacesuits (called "air-tight suits"), aliens building the Pyramids, space battles, oxygen pills, asteroid mining and disintegrator rays.

 Rocket scientist Robert H. Goddard read both Edison's Conquest of Mars and Fighters from Mars and credited them with helping form his early interest in developing rockets for interplanetary exploration.

 Edward Guimont has argued that Edison's Conquest of Mars was an influence on author H. P. Lovecraft's Cthulhu Mythos, particular with its use of the ancient alien tropes of massive alien-built ruins.

 Robert Crossley, in his 2011 non-fiction book Imagining Mars: A Literary History on the history of Mars in fiction, commented on Edison's Conquest of Mars that "As fiction it is hackwork; as a commentary on The War of the Worlds it is astonishingly impervious to Wells's anti-imperialist motive; but as an example of how cultural and national values get drawn into the Martian myth it is both instructive and appalling."